rng70/Complete-Competitive-Programming-Guide/README.md

 # Programming Resources

  This repository contains books, useful links, awesome courses and other materials for programmers (competitive and developer both).
 This is just a collection of some books, slides, blogs & website links.
 I am just trying to keep all resources in one place to access easily.
-May be it will help you too :)
+May be it will help you too :smile: